Heavy Periods: Understanding Root Causes, Herbal Allies, and When to Get Tested

 What helps:

-Nervous system regulation
+Nervous system regulation (daily stress relief practices)

 2. Sluggish Liver